 After the Review of Evidence phase is concluded, the Final Investigation Report will be simultaneously distributed to all parties.
 The report will summarize all relevant evidence, including any additional evidence received during the 10 day review period.
 Any relevant documentary or other tangible evidence provided by the parties or witnesses, or otherwise gathered by the investigator will be attached to the Final Investigation Report as exhibits.
 The parties and their support advisors will then have 10 business days to review the report and provide a written response.
-These written responses are then attached to the Final Investigation Report and provided to the Hearing Officer and the parties.
+These written responses are then attached to the Final Investigation Report and the parties.